BALL@UT Team Members

 Former BALL@UT Research Assistants

-Emily Mariotti, Ph.D., Pediatric Psychologist
+Emily Mariotti, Ph.D., Pediatric Psychologist - Children's Hospital of Philadelphia

 I am a graduate of the Clinical Psychology program.
 I graduated with a B.S. from Penn State University, and afterwards spent two years working as a psychometrist and research assistant at Nationwide Children’s Hospital in Columbus, Ohio.
 My experiences at Nationwide Children’s led me to pursue a master’s degree in psychology at Loyola University Maryland.
 At Loyola, I completed my master’s thesis that examined potential links between executive functions and social skills proficiency in young children to illustrate some of the less explored factors that may lead to kindergarten retention.
 Currently, my research focuses on temperamental and cognitive foundations of behavior related to attention and learning.
 I am also interested in psychological assessment, and the relation between executive functioning and socio-emotional development as both relate to ADHD, disruptive behaviors, learning, and academic achievement.
 I love live music, Pittsburgh sports, Penn State football, dystopian/sci-fi novels, travel, yoga, and cycling.